Oct 28, 2019 3:51:08 PM

 Every successful consumer ecommerce site has AB tests running and value propositions well defined in order to sell more and to create a unique customer experience.
 Usually, consumer ecommerce sites also have a sales team, aka growth team, to optimise the purchase funnel and prioritise growth experiments.
 Too often digital services in B2B are developed with only a better customer or user experience in mind without additional sales KPIs.
 Growth hacking adds a new level — revenue — for prioritisation, optimisation and development.
 When digital services are well-integrated into CRMs, the levels of personalisation and growth possibilities are huge.

 From a growth hacking point-of-view the elements of successful customer activation are:

 In every one of these B2B business cases, the main learning from growth hacking is the mindset of experimenting without being afraid of unsuccessful results and the willingness to bring together a multidisciplinary team around a shared goal with a strong business ownership, mandate to take action, and shared business targets to guide the work together.

-This blog post is a part of the upcoming Growth Hacker’s Handbook Salesforce edition.
-Pre-order now to receive your copy when it's out!
+This blog post is part of The Growth Hacker’s Handbook Salesforce edition.
+Download the whole handbook to learn more about growth hacking and Salesforce.